Indore Fashion Week: Indore Fashion Week 2012

 Organised by Storm Fashion Company, Pernod Ricard India and Hotel Sayaji, the first Blenders Pride Indore Fashion Week saw participation from both established and emerging designers from across the country, including biggies like Jattinn Kochhar and Rocky S. Fifty models, including the show's brand ambassadors Shawar Ali and Miss Asia Pacific World 2012 Himangini Singh Yadu, were the style ambassadors for the fashion week.
 The shows was choreographed and directed by Former Miss India Priyanka Shah and Renu Sukheja.

 BPIFW featured the collection of designers from all over India.
 There were three shows each day.
 Designers from Indore, Hyderabad, Bangalore, Delhi, Mumbai, and Cochin showcased their collections, mostly on bridal themes.

 The Spring Summer edition of the Blenders Pride Indore Fashion Week 2013 took place from 6 to 10 March which saw a number of high-profile designers like Rocky S., Jatinn Kochhar, Riyaz Ganji, Poonam Vora, Sanjana Jon and many more from Dubai, New York City, Mumbai and Delhi participating.
 Many of the designers had show-stoppers to add that extra edge of glamour to their shows.
 Famous models like Kashmera Shah, Zulfi Syed, Simran Kaur as well as Indian film stars such as Mugdha Godse, Ziah Khan, Payal Rohatgi and Sangram Singh have participated in the BPIFW, 2013.

-The fashion week saw sensational collections ranging from heavy Indian/Bridal wear to lustrous western designs.
-The week was aimed at involving the discerning and ever evolving Indore crowd with the latest and upcoming trends in the fashion industry.
-Around 40 models walked the ramp displaying western, ethnic and Indian Bridal Wear on the first day of mega event.
-Second day of Indore Fashion week witnessed some of finest dresses made from Madhya Pradesh's handwork including Begham and Anarkali Collection.
-The last day were dedicated to summer collections of three fashion designers from Indore, New York City and Mumbai with their creative creations on ramp.
+The fashion week featured collections of Indian bridal wear, ethnic clothing, and Western designs.
+Approximately 40 models participated on the first day, presenting Western, ethnic, and Indian bridal wear.
+The second day featured garments incorporating traditional handwork from [Madhya Pradesh], including Begam and Anarkali collections.
+The final day focused on summer collections by three fashion designers from [Indore], New York City, and Mumbai.